Worksmart Limited is committed to respecting your privacy and to complying with applicable data protection and privacy laws.

 Automated Decision Making

 Automated decision making means making decision about you using no human involvement e.g. using computerised filtering equipment.
-No decision will be made about you solely on the basis of automated decision making, (where a decision is taken about you using an electronic system without human involvement).
+No decision will be made about you solely on the basis of automated decision making.

 You have the following rights in relation to the personal data we hold on you: